optimamodel/Nutrition/LOCALIZATION.md

 Translations are in `src/locales` with one file for each locale.
 The locales themselves also need to appear in `src/js/utils.js` in the list of available locales (this is how the locale will end up in the locale switcher).
 To add a new locale, add an entry to `utils.js`, create a blank translation in `src/locales` and then run `npm run translate`

 To access the current locale, use `import i18n from '../i18n'` in the scripts section. `i18n.locale` is then accessible as the current locale in callbacks.
 Within the template, use `$i18n.locale` - see `LocaleSwitcher.vue` for an example.
 This allows the locale in the UI to be included in RPC calls so that the RPC can access a specific locale.
 For example, when creating a demo project, the frontend's locale is used to determine which databook is used to create the project.

+### Workflow for updating translations

+Some software, such as Poedit, can assist with managing translations.
+However, Poedit only supports the `.po` files used by the backend.
+Therefore, it is necessary to convert to/from the `.po` format in order to use these tools.
+The workflow incorporating a `.po` step is

+1. Make a string in the `.vue` file using the `$t` function
+2. Go into the `client` folder and run `update_po_files.sh` which will first regenerate the `json` files based on the `vue` files, and then generate `po` files
+3. Use Poedit or anything else to modify the `po` files
+4. Run `update_json_files.sh` to generate new `json` files from the `po` files
+5. Commit the `json` files to the repository